M155K4R4/mwallknee/README.md

 OpenKnit by Gerard Rubio www.openknit.org

-You can run the max patch with Max runtime (www.cycling74.com)
+Installing:
+-Upload the .ino file to the Wally120 knitting machine -Open the .maxpat file with Max Runtime (www.cycling74.com)